 With an integration to Redox, there are a few ways that you can exchange data with your connections:

 - Event notification: SEND data triggered by an event in your system or RECEIVE data triggered by an event in your connection's system.
-This is typically an asynchronous exchange.
+This exchange is typically asynchronous.
 Learn about polling, which is a type of notification exchange.

 - Query: REQUEST data from your connection to gather supplemental information about a patient record, or RESPOND with your data to your connection's query.
-This is typically a synchronous exchange.
+This exchange is typically synchronous.

 - Writeback: WRITE information back to your connection's system.
-This is typically an asynchronous exchange.
+This exchange is typically asynchronous.

 Explore our API actions for common ways to exchange data to get some ideas for creating your own unique workflow.

-When everything is set up appropriately, Redox uses the metadata of the exchanged requests to process, partition, and route data appropriately.
+Redox uses the metadata of exchanged requests to process, partition, and route data appropriately.

-Your system must have at least one API key to initiate requests.
-An API key authorizes your system to SEND data to and REQUEST data from your connection.
+Your system must have at least one source and API key to send data.
+A source identifies your system and communication method, while an API key authorizes your system to SEND data to and REQUEST data from your connection.
 You can view and create API keys on the Developer page of the Redox dashboard, under the API Keys tab.
 Learn more about authentication.

-Your system must have at least one endpoint to process incoming requests.
-An endpoint is a URL that can RECEIVE data from and RESPOND with data to your integrated connection's requests.
-You can view and create endpoints on the Developer page of the dashboard, under the Endpoints tab.
+Your system must have at least one destination, or endpoint, to process incoming requests.
+A destination is a URL that can RECEIVE data from and RESPOND to your connection's requests.
+In the Redox dashboard, you can view and create destinations under the Endpoints tab of the Developer page.

-Essentially, you may send data across multiple integrations via the same communication method, but you're only required to have one API key to initiate requests and one endpoint to receive requests from multiple endpoints.
+You may send data across multiple connections via the same source.
+If you need multiple communication methods, then you'll need a source for each type.
+But at a minimum, your organization must have one source and API key to initiate requests and one destination to receive requests from your connection(s).

-- Development environments are only for testing between you and Redox.
-Your development environment is automatically integrated with Redox.
+- Development environments are only for testing between your organization and Redox.
+Your development environment automatically integrates with Redox.